Photonsters/anycubic-photon-docs/known-issues/photon-known-issues.md

   #### Causes and Suggested Fixes
   - Check that all cable connections are seated correctly.
   - Contact Anycubic Support.
   - Update or reflash firmware obtained from Anycubic website.

+ ### Squares Print Rhomboid, Circles Are Skewed
+ #### Symptoms
+ - A cube when printed turns out to be not perfectly squared.
+Cylinders when printed have a lean.

+ #### Causes and Suggested Fixes
+ - Check that the rail column is perpendicularly to the red base plate.
+If it is leaning it will cause prints to skew.
+Tighten the 4 mounting bolts for the column.
+If not, shim the column base.
+[Facebook post](https://www.facebook.com/groups/1194619320682708?view=permalink&id=1479801292164508)

  ### Other Random Issues
  #### Symptoms